FortiShield/gpt-computer-agent/README.md

 ### remote.input

-Talk with assistant, about user and computer.
+Talk with agent, about user and computer.
 With this api you can create an consulting process.

 ```markdown
 `Hi, look to user window and return which app using now`